BRUSSELS (AP) -- Belgium is back in the World Cup after 12 years, and with its hottest crop of players in a generation.

 From then on, the Red Devils have a few men that could turn any game in a flash of one brilliant action.

-At 21, Thibaut Courtois has used his loan stint from Chelsea to Atletico Madrid to become the best goalkeeper in Spain.
-If he comes face-to-face with Cristiano Ronaldo - which is possible in the second round - he won't be intimidated.
+At 22, Thibaut Courtois has used his loan stint from Chelsea to Atletico Madrid to become the best goalkeeper in the Spanish league.
+He was instrumental in leading Atletico to the La Liga title and if he comes face-to-face with Cristiano Ronaldo - which is possible in the second round - he won't be intimidated.

-Up front, playmaker Eden Hazard is gaining in poise and confidence almost by the week, pushing Chelsea toward the top of the Premier League table and making him a prized protege of ever-demanding manager Jose Mourinho.
+Up front, playmaker Eden Hazard is gaining in poise and confidence almost by the week.
+His play already made him a prized protege of ever-demanding manager Jose Mourinho as he pushed Chelsea among the top three of the Premier League table.

 Calm and inspiration will not only be forthcoming from Kompany.
 Just about all first-team players earn their money abroad, from Russia to Portugal over to Germany and Italy.
 Yet, when it comes to the World Cup, just about all will be rookies.